pratt-savi-800/spring2016/README.md

-# methods3-fall2015
+# class-projects-template

-Website for Methods 3 Fall 2015 student projects
+A Jekyll site for a class final projects site.